contribsys/faktory/docs/protocol-specification.md

 before most other commands will be permitted.
 This state is entered when a connection starts.
 Upon connecting, the server will first send a `HI` message, and then wait for the client's `HELLO`.
-The server `HI` is sent as a single JSON hash with the following fields:
+The server `HI` is sent as a single-line Simple String response, starting with the three-byte sequence `HI `, followed by a single JSON hash with the following
+fields:

 | Field name | Value type | Description |
 | ---------- | ---------- | ----------- |